Mushrooms exhibition 2023

 Mushrooms exhibition 2024

 “Mushrooms and Prickly Plants” AsPIB highlights prickly plants and mushrooms in Neuville-sur-Saône Neuville-sur-Saône November 9 & 10, 2024 At the invitation of the Val de Saône Mycological Group (GMBVS), AsPIB once again took part in the annual exhibition in Neuville-sur-Saône.
 Organized efficiently and with great care by Françoise Piquet-Vadon, the 2024 edition highlighted mushrooms and prickly plants through a selection of botanical illustrations created by our members.
 The installation was carried out with the valuable help of Anne, Caroline, Marguerite, Margareta, and Dominique.
 Françoise and Dominique maintained a dedicated presence throughout the exhibition to present the artworks and promote AsPIB.
 Once again, the event was a great success, attracting a large, curious, and enthusiastic audience, in a warm atmosphere fostered by the always welcoming organizers.
-With the artistes Dominique Delattre • Catherine Delhom • Monique Desgouttes-Rouby • Caroline Dumuÿs-Babian • Marguerite d’Huart • Jacky Jousson • Marie Malissen • Marie-Claude Massonnat • Constant Pilloix-Desgouttes • Françoise Piquet-Vadon • Carole Sylvestre-Grenier A big thank you to the team who handled the installation, as well as to the Val de Saône Mycological Group for their invitation.
+With the artistes Dominique Delattre • Catherine Delhom • Monique Desgouttes-Rouby • Caroline Dumuÿs-Babian • Marguerite d’Huart • Jacky Jousson • Marie Malissen • Marie-Claude Massonnat • Constant Pilloix-Desgouttes • Françoise Piquet-Vadon • Carole Sylvestre-Grenier A heartfelt thank you to the team who handled the installation — Marguerite, Caroline, Françoise, Dominique, Anne, and Margareta — as well as to the Val de Saône Mycological Group for their kind invitation.
 Photo credit: Alain Lemaitre Resources and Links • About us • Membership • News & Events Contact & Social Media contact@aspib-botanical-art.com Stay connected on Facebook and Instagram.
 Facebook Instagram © 2025 AsPIB.
 All rights reserved • Legal Notice & Privacy Policy • Website created by Ludwine Probst

 Seeds